Hervar77/infinity-doc/mkdocs/api/infinity.md

 Parameters:

 - name: `string`
-  >the name of the global variable
+  >The name of the global variable.

 Return type: `any`